An interview with Kristina Lyons

 anthropologist than to do engaged work.
 I am very lucky that UPenn offers a

 wonderfully supportive space for me to do this kind of research as a public engaged

 anthropologist – in my home department of Anthropology, the Penn Program in

 Environmental Humanities, the Center for Latin American and Latinxs Studies, and Center

 You’ve just moved to the Colombian Amazon and will be out there for the year and a half, partly supported by a Fulbright scholarship.
 What new research directions do you plan to explore in the near future?

-In Putumayo, I am also part of an effort to build a citizen’s collective that we are calling, “Collective for the Care and Reconciliation with the Watersheds of the Andean-Amazonian Foothills”.
+In Putumayo, I am also part of an effort to build a citizen’s collective that we are calling, “Rivers and Reconciliation" (Ríos y Reconciliación).
 There are twenty-three micro-watersheds that form part of the Mocoa River macro-watershed and there are different problems impacting these bodies of water; the most urgent situation being a series of mitigation projects that include open dikes and other damming structures after a 2017 landslide and torrential rains that destroyed a large part of the capital city of Mocoa.
 Our collective is organizing to attempt to transform these mitigation projects and to reorient how we conceive of reconstruction after a socio-natural disaster.
 This engaged research project analyzes citizen science efforts and legal activism, watershed level thinking, community participation in risk management, and post disaster reconciliatory strategies.

 Finally, Kristina, what advice would you give to students and scholars interested in studying more-than-human worlds?